Frequently Asked Questions

 Key features include:

-- Policy-driven backup and retention: Define flexible policies that control backup frequency, retention, archiving, and storage targets—including support for multiple retention schedules within a single policy.
+• Policy-driven backup and retention: Define flexible policies that control backup frequency, retention, data archiving, and storage targets—including support for multiple retention schedules within a single policy.

-- Immutable and air-gapped backups: Support for immutability using object-lock and compliance-lock storage, including isolated DR accounts where backups cannot be altered or deleted—even by privileged users.
+• Air-gapped and immutable backups: Support for immutability using object-lock and compliance-lock storage, including isolated DR accounts where backups cannot be altered or deleted—even by privileged users.

 Fortify your cloud across every critical dimension.